•

 Footnote

-Footnotes are used to provide descriptions or additional analyses that, if included in the main text, would disrupt its flow.
-Footnotes are not used for references.
-They should be numbered consecutively and indicated by superscript numbers.
-Footnote text is placed at the bottom of the page where the superscript number appears.
+Footnotes provide additional descriptions or analyses without disrupting the main text and are not used for references.
+They should be numbered consecutively with superscript numbers, and the text should appear at the bottom of the page.

 Policy of Plagiarism